IIIT-Sricity-FSD-2024-2028/22_TrailBlazers/README.md

 ---

 ## Identified actors :
-Client / Organization : "The party that requests and funds an event; defines high-level objectives and reviews post-event outcomes."
+Client : "The party that requests and funds an event; defines high-level objectives and reviews post-event outcomes."
 Event Manager : "Responsible for planning, coordinating, and delivering the event end-to-end, and preparing post-event reports."
 On - Site Event Co - Ordinator : "Handles on-ground execution, check-ins, crowd flow, and immediate operational issues during the event."
 Attendee : "Participant of the event who registers, attends sessions, engages with content, and provides feedback."
-Administrator : "Platform/system actor who manages requests, assignments, access control, and overall platform governance."
+Admin : "Platform/system actor who manages requests, assignments, access control, and overall platform governance."

 ---